mlange-42/yarner/examples/netlogo_odd/Rabies.nlogo.md

 This document explores the creation of a [NetLogo](https://ccl.northwestern.edu/netlogo/) model from it's own ODD model description (Grimm et al. 2006, 2010).
-Processed with `outline`, the document produces a runnable file of the described model for the famous NetLogo modelling environment.
+Processed with `yarner`, the document produces a runnable file of the described model for the famous NetLogo modelling environment.

 All (!) code of the model is in this document, including some NetLogo-specific boilerplate code,